Landlord and Tenant - CPLEA

 • Alberta Health Services’ Environmental Public Health: Contact for questions or complaints about the Minimum Housing and Health Standards.

-If you need legal advice on a landlord and tenant matter, the Lawyer Referral Service through the Law Society of Alberta can provide you with the names of three lawyers who might be able to help.
+If you need legal advice on a landlord and tenant matter, the Law Society of Alberta Lawyer Directory through the Law Society of Alberta can provide you with the names of lawyers who might be able to help.
 Please note that lawyers through this service generally charge for their services.
-Call 1-800-661-1095 for more information.

 Legal advice may be available free of charge to people who meet income guidelines from a student legal service: